 where the intersection runs over all separable $k$-algebras $A$ with a $G$-action.
 Informally, $\ICP(k,G)$ is the set of $k$-forms of $X$ that cannot be distinguished using forms of separable $k$-algebras.

-Our main result completely characterizes this invariant using the theory of flasque and coflasque resolutions of reductive algebraic groups, pioneered by Colliot-Th\'el\`ene~\cite{CT2004,CT2008}, which is reviewed in Section~\ref{sec:coflasque} below.
+As a consequence of our main result, we can completely characterize this invariant using the theory of flasque and coflasque resolutions of reductive algebraic groups, pioneered by Colliot-Th\'el\`ene~\cite{CT2004,CT2008}, which is reviewed in Section~\ref{sec:coflasque} below.

 \begin{theoremintro} Let $G$ be a (connected) reductive algebraic group over $k$.
 Then

 where

 is an exact sequence of algebraic groups such that \begin{enumerate} \item $P$ is a quasitrivial torus and \item $C$ is an extension of a coflasque torus by a semisimple simply connected group. \end{enumerate} \end{theoremintro}